lkhq/laniakea/docs/general/initial-setup.rst

     sudo adduser --system --disabled-login --disabled-password --no-create-home lklighthouse
     # user for web services as well as the Matrix bot
     sudo adduser --system --disabled-login --disabled-password --no-create-home --ingroup www-data lkweb
+    # web user needs to be a member of the master user group for HTTPS web uploads
+    sudo adduser lkweb lkmaster

 2. Create database
 ******************